yesnik/symfony-guides/messenger.md

 [Messenger](https://symfony.com/doc/current/components/messenger.html) component helps applications send and receive messages to/from other applications or via message queues.

+When some logic should be executed asynchronously, send a message to a messenger bus.
+The bus stores the message in a queue and returns immediately to let the flow of operations resume as fast as possible.

+A consumer runs continuously in the background to read new messages on the queue and execute the associated logic.
+The consumer can run on the same server as the web application or on a separate one.

 ```bash
 composer require symfony/messenger
 ```